My Life as a Vlog: Plot

 A YouTube user watches a video of the Simpson family showing off their new mansion.
 The user switches over to another video showing how they rose to fame when a video of Homer and Maggie went viral.
 The rest of the family becomes famous when another video shows the family singing while Bart is on laughing gas.
 Another video shows how each family member has their own channel, featuring Marge interviews with people eating fried foods, Bart has a prank show, and Lisa shows herself cleaning beaches.

 However, the user then finds a video, made by Milhouse, exposing the dark side of the Simpsons.
 The video shows Homer angrily lashing out at people, Lisa dirtying beaches to clean them up, and Homer scaring Maggie for a sponsorship.
 Next, a video by Lenny and Carl shows that Maggie now refuses to film with Homer, so a fake Maggie is created.
 The user watches a video of the Simpsons announcing they will be making a statement because of the poor publicity, but no more videos exist.

 The user watches a series of videos of people theorizing about what may have happened to the Simpsons.
 The video makers find out where the Simpsons live, and they learn that the family accidentally locked themselves in the mansion's panic room.
 During that time, they reconnected with one another and decided to stop making videos.

-The user is revealed to be George R. R. Martin.
+The user is revealed to be George R. R. Martin, whose wife gets on his case to stop procrastinating and finish The Winds of Winter.
 He then starts to watch another video of drag queens getting into a heated argument in a Waffle House.